hieuvp/learning-python/learn-the-basics/basic-string-operations/README.md

     print("String ends with 'ome!'.
 Good!") print()

-# Split the string into separate substrings, each containing only a word
+# Split the TEXT into separate substrings, each containing only a word
 print("Split the words of the string: %s" % TEXT.split(" "))
 ```